 We were shuffled into the auditorium where we would watch the keynote speakers Nicola Mendelsohn – VP EMEA, Chris Cox – Chief Product Officer and Ime Archibong – VP, Product Partnerships.
 Watch the video here.

 Food and drink were not in short supply with as much as we wanted on hand right throughout the day.
 They came in handy as we weaved our way through the workshop track – Managing Your Community & Handling Conflict, Engaging Your Community and Growth.
-All of these very extremely interesting and gave a lot of tips and advice on how we could improve our own groups and pages.
+All of these very extremely interesting.
+They gave a lot of tips and advice on how we could improve our own groups and pages.
 The speakers were all very knowledgeable and passionate which made them all very easy to listen to.
-Between workshops and over lunch there was a chance to network with attendees and chat to the different Facebook staff who were on hand to answer specific questions we might have about the various products that are offered.
+Between workshops and over lunch there was a chance to network with attendees.
+We could also chat to the different Facebook staff.
+They were on hand to answer specific questions we might have about the various products that are offered.

 During lunch we also had our round table interview with Ciara from the Irish Times and Kate from Joe.ie so there was very little downtime.
 Another nice touch from Facebook was that they had a photographer there taking portrait photos of any attendee who wished.
 Never one to shy away from a camera, I hunted down Jennifer Leahy and we went out to the terrace and got some really great shots with East London in the background.

-Facebook and the event organisers did not fail to disappoint once again as tables were set for around 400 of us (attendees and Facebook staff) and there were lots of fun photo opportunities laid on including a photo booth and a London backdrop which proved very popular for the evening.
+Facebook and the event organisers did not fail to disappoint once again as tables were set for around 400 of us (attendees and Facebook staff).
+There were lots of fun photo opportunities laid on including a photo booth and a London backdrop which proved very popular for the evening.

 Brave attendees (who hadn’t consumed any alcohol!) also had the opportunity to cycle around the velodrome.
 I let them at it.

-Before we sat down for the dinner buffet, it was time for one last presentation from Chris Clare – product design manager at Facebook.
-He thanked us all for being there and then told us that the engineers who had flown in from Menlo Park and Seattle had been burning the midnight oil the night before and right through the day and had been working hard on some of the suggestions that we had come up with the day before in the design sprint!
+Before we sat down for the dinner buffet, it was time for one last presentation from Chris Clare.
+Chris is Product Design Manager at Facebook.
+He thanked us all for being there.
+Then he told us that the engineers who had flown in from Menlo Park and Seattle had been burning the midnight oil the night before.
+They had been working hard on some of the suggestions that we had come up with.
 Some of these ideas they had ready put into the prototype stage for development.

-With that, it was time to let our hair down, eat and mingle with more of the attendees and Facebook staff who had made the previous 36 hours so enjoyable.
+With that, it was time to let our hair down, eat and mingle with more of the attendees and Facebook staff.
+They had made the previous 36 hours so enjoyable!

 I couldn’t praise this event highly enough.
-For someone who uses Facebook as much as I do, it was a huge and amazing opportunity to meet and connect with likeminded group and page administrators from all over Europe and also to connect with Facebook staff and see how they operate to make the world’s largest community that bit better every day.
-I have a lot of experience of organising events but generally on a much smaller scale and generally in one language!
+I use Facebook a lot.
+This was an amazing opportunity to meet and connect with likeminded group and page administrators from all over Europe.
+It was also great to connect with Facebook staff.
+Great to see how they operate to make the world’s largest community that bit better every day.
+I have a lot of experience of organising events.
+These are generally on a much smaller scale and in one language!

-Whilst I was impressed with the whole organisation of the summit, I forgot at time that English was only one of the 21 languages from 24 countries that were in attendance – that was a lot of translation of printed materials as well as actual translators on site making sure that everyone could understand what was going on.
+I was really impressed with the whole organisation of the summit.
+However I forgot at time that English was only one of the 21 languages from 24 countries that were in attendance.
+That was a lot of translation of printed materials.
+It also meant actual translators on site making sure that everyone could understand what was going on.
 So bravo Facebook.
 Thank you for an amazing few days in London and an experience that we will never forget.
 Let’s bring this world closer together….together.

-Shane recently joined John Breslin on Highland Radio to talk about his recent experience at the Facebook Communities Summit in London
+Shane recently joined John Breslin on Highland Radio.
+He spoke about his recent experience at the Facebook Communities Summit in London.